Use Cases

 SPU implements programmability by integration with WebAssembly technology.
 WebAssembly is a portable binary-code format designed to run in a secure sandbox.
 It is proven W3 technology to bring programmability to software such as Envoy Proxy, Cloudflare worker, Microsoft flight simulator, CDN proxies, and more.
 SmartModules bring WebAssembly technology to real-time data streaming offering an unprecedented level of customization.

 SPU’s programmability capabilities eliminate the need to stitching together multiple clusters, as seen in other data streaming platforms.
-Smart pipelines runs at native speed, decreasing delays, increasing security, and reducing operational complexity.
+Running your custom logic at native speed, decreases delays, increases security, and reduces operational complexity.

 Secure by Default